TheSkittles/TicTacToe/README.md

 #TicTacToe
 Late term assignment in Hugbúnaðarfræði.

-A game of Tic Tac Toe where the object of the game is to get three X's or O's i$
+A game of Tic Tac Toe where the object of the game is to get three X's or O's in a row on a 3x3 board.

 The Skittles team members:
 ```sh